 The number of Americans with at least one chronic health condition is rising.
 These patients have higher than average healthcare utilization rates, making the management of their care particularly vital, yet complicated.
 The successful management of patients with care conditions requires care that is well-coordinated between providers, patients, and the care team.

 Care coordination is any activity that helps ensure that the patient’s needs and preferences for health services are met over time.
-This includes how information is shared across people, functions and sites throughout their patient journey.
+This includes how information is shared across people, functions, and sites throughout their patient journey.
 Care coordination promotes cooperation and information-sharing between multiple providers and specialists serving a patient, reducing fragmentation throughout care.

 Coordinating chronic care for patients after they leave the hospital (or clinic) is one of the most time-consuming tasks for providers.
 It is also one of the most crucial.

-Not only must hospitals ensure that their patients are prepared for discharge, but they must also reach out to patient’s multiple times after to ensure they are staying on the path to recovery.
+Not only must hospitals ensure that their patients are prepared for discharge, but they must also reach out to patients multiple times after to ensure they are staying on the path to recovery.
 This communication helps ensure patients have their medications, schedule their follow-up appointments, and understand any other critical pieces of information.
 Improving the coordination of care post-discharge from healthcare facilities can reduce avoidable readmissions, decrease emergency department visits, improve compliance, and keep patients healthy.

-Understanding the benefits of coordinated care
+Understanding the benefits of care coordination

 Employing a care coordination team, or empowering providers with the technology to more efficiently coordinate effective care management after discharge improves the overall quality of that care.